eltix/advent-of-code-2020/README.md

 # advent-of-code2020

-Solutions for Advent of Code 2020
+Solutions for Advent of Code 2020 in Haskell

 ## Installation